Renters guide to switching energy plans

 Mozo also recommends getting into the habit of comparing plans every 6-12 months to see if you can find a better deal that could save you money.

-A11.
 Finding the cheapest plan for your rented home is now easier than ever.
-All you need to do is tap in your postcode into Mozo’s free energy comparison tool, and you’ll instantly get a list of the best providers and plans in your area.
-If you want to further customise your results for a more accurate comparison, you can keep a previous bill handy and enter details like your total bill amount and usage from the last cycle.
+All you need to is use Mozo’s free energy comparison tool, and you’ll instantly get a list of some of the providers that are available in your area.

 If you’re switching retailers, the new energy provider will inform your existing provider and make sure the transition takes place smoothly.
 You can read more detailed information in our guide to switching energy providers.